NabiilahArdini/BioxMap/README.md

 **Computational Biology** encompasses all biological areas that involve computation, such as modeling of an ecosystem, population dynamics, etc.

-*Bioinformatics* is actually one sub-topic inside computational biology.

-Computational Biology can be divided into several sub-topics based on research interest.
-Even so, those topics can intertwine in practice, mainly because of the complexity of biological systems and phenomena.
+Computational Biology can be divided into several sub-topics based on research interest (marked in blue).
+Even so, those topics can intertwine in practice, mainly because of the complexity of biological systems and phenomena. *Bioinformatics* is actually one sub-topic inside computational biology.
+I have diveded its branches for more in-depth look into bioinformatics sub-topic and application (for I am more familiar with the topic).

 Below are the more detailed descriptions of each topic and what's inside.